-Athora Ireland has an Enterprise Risk Management ('ERM') Framework which lays the foundation for managing risk throughout its operations.
-The aim of the Enterprise Risk Management Framework is to enable management to deal effectively with uncertainty, and the associated risk and opportunity, by enhancing the organisation's capacity to build value which contributes to the fulfilment of its corporate strategy.
+The Athora Ireland Enterprise Risk Management ('ERM') Framework lays the foundation for managing risk throughout its operations.
+The aim of the ERM Framework is to enable management to deal effectively with uncertainty, and the associated risk and opportunity, by enhancing the organisation's capacity to build value which contributes to the fulfillment of its corporate strategy.